Exercise intensity and how to use it

 Ways to measure exercise intensity

 Knowing how to monitor intensity will help ensure that you’re using this training tool most effectively.
-“There are two common ways to measure exercise intensity the most common of which is heart or pulse rate: the higher the intensity effort, the higher the heart rate,” explains Walt Thompson, PhD, president of the American College of Sports Medicine and Associate Dean for Graduate Studies and Research at Georgia State University.
-To measure heart rate, you can count how many times your heart beats in 30 seconds and multiply it by two for your beats per minute, or you can wear a heart rate monitor, which will provide continuous readings throughout your workout.
+“There are two common ways to measure exercise intensity, the most common of which is heart or pulse rate: the higher the intensity effort, the higher the heart rate,” explains Walt Thompson, PhD, President of the American College of Sports Medicine and Associate Dean for Graduate Studies and Research at Georgia State University.
+To measure your heart rate, count the number of beats per minute, or wear a heart rate monitor, which will provide continuous readings throughout your workout.

 The second way to measure intensity is based on how you feel, which is called the rating of perceived exertion, or RPE.
 With RPE, you assign a number to how hard you feel you’re working; a higher number corresponds with higher intensity, and thus a higher heart rate.
 “The original Borg scale started at six and went to 20 and, if multiplied by 10, any rating would approximate heart rate,” explains Thompson.
 “The more common scale is zero to 10, with zero being no effort and 10 being maximal effort.
 Moderate effort would be around a 7 to 8.”
 A simpler, albeit less scientific method measures intensity on a scale of 1 to 4, which corresponds with levels of exercise that are mild, moderate, severe, and exhaustive.